gaffling/PHP-Grab-Favicon/README.md

 PHP Grab Favicon
 ================

-> This `PHP Favicon Grabber` use a given url, save a copy (if wished) and return the image path.
+> This `PHP Favicon Grabber v1.1` use a given url, save a copy (if wished) and return the image path.

 How it Works
 ------------